 The Care Quality Commission (CQC) have awarded Surrey and Borders Partnership a rating of ‘Good’, following an inspection of our Trust at the beginning of 2019.

-The CQC have recognised improvements made since our last inspection in a range of areas: from developments in our operational systems and processes to our ability to respond to emerging issues with high quality, well thought-out, plans.
+The CQC have recognised improvements made since our last inspection in a range of areas: from developments in our operational systems and processes to our ability to respond to emerging issues with high quality, well thought-out plans.

-They particularly noted the renewed pride and confidence of colleagues who spoke with energy and enthusiasm about what they do, supported by stronger leadership at executive, divisional and service delivery levels throughout the Trust.
+They particularly noted the renewed pride and confidence of staff who spoke with energy and enthusiasm about what they do, supported by stronger leadership at executive, divisional and service delivery levels throughout the Trust.